jasonrandrews/arm-software-developers/content/en/cloud/vectorscan/snort.md

            Using LZMA version 5.2.5
 ```

 ### Test Snort3 with Vectorscan

-To test the performance of Snort3 with Vectorscan on your 64-bit Arm machine, first let us download a capture file to test with
+To test the performance of `Snort3` with `Vectorscan` on your Arm instance, first download a capture file to test with:

-Download capture

 ```console
 mkdir ~/snort3_test
 cd ~/snort3_test